ChangWan723/ChangWan723.github.io/_posts/CSLN/OOP/2024-02-25-Getter-Setter.md

 pin: true
 ---

-Many developers, after writing an OO class, will first habitually add Getter/Setter for it (many compilers or libraries, such as Lombok, will also provide the ability to quickly add Getter/Setter).
-This is highly unrecommended behaviour. **In fact, adding the Getter/Setter should be a last resort after considering all better alternatives.**
+Many compilers or libraries, such as Lombok, will also provide the ability to quickly add Getter/Setter.
+There's nothing wrong with these tools, they can help programmers write sample code easily.
+But because of these tools, it is customary for many developers to add Getters/Setters to OO classes first after writing them.
+This is highly unrecommended behaviour. **In fact, we should only use Getter/Setter when we have to use them (mostly, no).**

 > **Many developers always have the habit of writing useless or even harmful sample code.
 They are just used to write this way, but they never know why they write this way.**
 >
 > Getter/Setter is such sample code.
 {: .prompt-tip }

-> Beans have private variables manipulated by getters and setters.
-The quasi-encapsulation of beans seems to **make some OO purists feel better but usually provides no other benefit.**
+> Beans have **private variables manipulated by getters and setters.** The quasi-encapsulation of beans seems to **make some OO purists feel better but usually provides no other benefit.**
 >
 > --- Robert C. ("Uncle Bob")